A short autobiography

 "I want to be steeped in academia for the sake of furthering my own understanding of something I am so passionate about.
 I want to teach other people who share this passion to analyze, critique, and justify their philosophy and their understanding of their own art.
 I want to blow the lid off the increasingly ambiguous moniker 'classical music.'
 I never want to be the composition professor who dismisses non-classical music in its entirety, nor the professor who cannot intelligently discuss jazz or theater or popular music if a student brings such music to our lesson.
 I have experienced both of these things, and it is incredibly disheartening.
 I want to be able to foster as many forms and aesthetics as I can so every student can feel validated in their individual learning, so I study as many diverse musical areas as I can in preparation for this.
 There are few things more fulfilling to me than a student who has finally digested all they have learned—a student whose daily work comes to fruition in a grand revelation or carefully nurtured masterpiece.
 Fostering the development of students goes hand in hand with fostering one's own development, and this is all I could ask for when finally complete all my post-graduate work; for me, there is nothing more incredible."

-If you have commission inquiries or other questions, feel free to send me a message using the form below. ᴀᴇʀᴍ
+If you have commission enquiries or other questions, feel free to send me a message using the form below. ᴀᴇʀᴍ